-The Prairie Building also includes:
+The Prairie Building contains:

-- Education classrooms
+- Nature Preschool classrooms

-- Nature Center offices
+- Nature Center administration offices

-The Malinovskis Auditorium
+- Malinovskis Auditorium (rentable space)

 The Education Building, built in 2020, provides a learning lab for students and program participants to engage with the outdoors.
 The Lincoln Parks Foundation helped to secure funding for this project.
 Contributors include the Thelma and Hugo Aspegren Trust and the Mildred Barret estate.
 This building is not open to the public.